 Mr. Plunkett has more than 20 years of experience representing leading companies in complex antitrust and commercial litigation matters.
 He has served as lead counsel for companies and individuals in a broad range of industries, including high tech, energy, financial services, and healthcare.
 He is among the few attorneys to have tried a federal securities fraud case to jury verdict, and among only a handful of attorneys to have had a judgment following trial of an energy case affirmed by the United States Supreme Court.

 Mr. Plunkett is a leader in the community.
-He is the Secretary of the Bar Association of San Francisco, and in 2020, he will serve as the 107th President of that organization.
+He is the Treasurer of the Bar Association of San Francisco, and in 2020, he will serve as the 107th President of that organization.
 He is a past Chair of the Bar Association's Judiciary Committee, a past Chair and current member of the Executive Committee of the Antitrust Section, a past member of the organization's Board of Directors, and a past member of the Bar Association's Foundation Board of Directors.
 Mr. Plunkett is also active in the American Bar Association and the Bar Association of California, where he completed a term on the Executive Committee of the Antitrust and Unfair Competition Section.
-Mr. Plunkett received the Unity Award from the Minority Bar Coalition for his work sponsoring and facilitating scholarships for minority law students.
+Mr. Plunkett received the Unity Award from the Minority Bar Coalition for his work sponsoring and facilitating scholarships for minority law students and has been named Outstanding Volunteer by The Justice & Diversity Center.

 Mr. Plunkett regularly speaks and writes on antitrust and commercial litigation topics, and recently served on the Editorial Board for the American Bar Association's leading national antitrust treatise, Antitrust Law Developments (Eighth).
 He has contributed to The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, the California Antitrust and Unfair Competition Law Treatise, and the San Francisco Daily Journal.
 His perspectives on antitrust law have recently been quoted in Bloomberg BNA, Global Competition Review, and Law360.